Tax Rules for Ridesharing Drivers

 Paying Estimated Taxes

 You'll pay taxes directly to the IRS as an independent contractor because you don't have an employer to withhold income taxes from these earnings.
-The IRS requires independent contractors to pay estimated tax payments at least quarterly.
+The IRS requires individuals (including partners, sole proprietors, and S corporation shareholders) to pay estimated tax payments if they expect to owe at least $1,000 throughout the tax year.
 Calculate the amount of each payment based on earnings for that quarterly time period.